vpapareddy/ai-agent-security-eval/README.md

 # AI Agent Security Evaluation

-`AI Agent Security Evaluation` is a local-first FastAPI service that simulates an enterprise internal copilot and demonstrates policy enforcement, tracing, and adversarial testing in a small, interview-friendly package.
+`AI Agent Security Evaluation` is a local-first FastAPI service that simulates an enterprise internal copilot and demonstrates policy enforcement, tracing, and adversarial testing.

-The project stays intentionally simple:

 - Python + FastAPI + SQLite
 - one application container